Does Shade Over an AC Unit Help?

 Is It a Good Idea to Cover Your Outside AC Unit?

 Nope!
 Covering the unit while it’s running is never recommended.
-A cover will just end up trapping hot air.
+Covers just end up trapping hot air.
 They interfere with ventilation and can quickly cause the unit to overheat.

 What Really Improves Energy Efficiency and Lowers Your Electric Bill?

 Shading the condenser won’t make much of a difference.
 But there are solutions that can save you money.
 Plan on landscaping for AC units that block sunlight on the house but not the condenser, and ensure the condenser placement provides open airflow.
 These methods consistently reduce AC energy use and keep your home cooler.
-They’re genuinely pretty effective at improving HVAC efficiency—more than most shading attempts.
+They’re genuinely more effective at improving HVAC efficiency than most shading attempts.

-Of course, if your unit is nearing the end of its lifespan, you might want to consider upgrading to a high efficiency AC unit.
+Of course, if your unit is nearing the end of its lifespan, you might want to consider upgrading to a high-efficiency AC unit.
 That’s how we can help!
 Surplus City stocks HVAC equipment from all of the major manufacturers, so you can find the brand you want at discount prices you can afford.
-Start shopping to see how much you can save.
+Start shopping now to see how much you can save.